benlen10/dayone-mcp/README.md

 - `date_to` - End date (YYYY-MM-DD)
 - `journal` - Journal name filter
 - `limit` - Number of results (1-50, default: 20)
+- `include_tags` - Include tag data in results (default: false, set to true only if needed for performance)
+- `include_attachments` - Include attachment/media file paths in results (default: false, set to true only if needed for performance)

 **All filters use AND logic** - results must match all criteria.